The main purpose of this web site is to provide

 all who have an interest in Astronomy/Science/Art, another way

-to view our beautiful Universe, as recorded by a professional photographer
+to view our beautiful Universe, as recorded by a professional

-as continued support of all my current and future imaging
+as well as continued support of all my current and future

 What is Astrophotography?